statamic/docs/content/collections/docs/forms.md

 ### The Template

-Several [form tags](tags/form) are provided to help you render your form.
-You can explore these at your leisure, but for now let's use basic form template.
+Several [tags](tags/form) are provided to help you manage your form.
+You can explore these at your leisure, but for now here's a look at a basic form template.

 ```
 {{ form:super_fans }}
+    // show any errors here
     {{ if errors }}
         <div class="bg-red-300 text-white p-2">
             {{ errors }}